yodertv/Reminders/doc/bugs.md

 ###(Bug#27) Server silently sends the client crap when not able to connect to db.

 ##Closed Bugs

+###(Bug#41) -- Lists with the archive name structure like todoSat-Aug-27-2016 don't load or save.
+- Now that I merged TodoCtrl w ListCtrl the todo's with dates in the name fail to work.
+- Basically I'm not done merging yet
+Closed 10.8.2016 (d5315f2)

 ###(Bug#36) -- On 8/6/16 Erik failed to login using Google Auth.
 Fixed in GoogleAuth handler to use user-list.assignDb().
 Closed 8.23.2016 (d103d63)